SLE scaling limits for a Laplacian random growth model: Introduction

-We obtain a \emph{Schramm-Loewner evolution} (SLE) cluster as the scaling limit of our model, so we will give a brief overview here of what SLE is and a few useful facts from Loewner theory which we use to establish our scaling limit.
+We obtain a \emph{Schramm--Loewner evolution} (SLE) cluster as the scaling limit of our model, so we will give a brief overview here of what SLE is and a few useful facts from Loewner theory which we use to establish our scaling limit.
 For a more detailed treatment, see \cite{cm-aggregation}, \cite{lawler-conformal-book} and \cite{duren-univalent}.\\

 Firstly, we look at \emph{Loewner's equation}, which encodes our growing cluster by a ``driving function'' taking values on the circle.

 \begin{definition} Let $\xi : [0, T] \to \R$ be a \cadlag function.
 Then there is a unique solution to \emph{Loewner's equation}